 Community High's staff and students face a variety of challenges daily.
 Students enter our school to recover credits to graduate on time or to continue their education and graduate later.
 Our focus is to create a sense of belonging for all students.
-Creating a "community" will begin to positively affect our student graduation rate.
+Creating a "community" within our school has begun to have a positive effect on our student graduation rate.
+This year we look to have our largest group of students cross the stage!